seekwhencer/mediamtx-ui/README.md

 - fail safe inputs by resetting the fields to their previous working values

 ## 🡆 TODO
-- path defaults
-- user management
-- paths
 - source management
+- stream view tab
--
+- responsive